Virginia Car Insurance

 Auto Insurance Coverage in VA—What You Need To Know

 Did you know that Virginia offers more than 20 unique license plates to its residents for purchase, and allows you to submit ideas and designs for new sponsorships?
 But, before buying your favorite team, university or special interest vanity plate, you first need auto insurance in Virginia.
-According to VDOT (Virginia Department of Transportation) the state requires car insurance on every vehicle registered by you, even if the vehicle is not working or being used.
+According to the Virginia Department of Transportation (VDOT) the state requires car insurance on every vehicle registered by you, even if the vehicle is not working or being used.

 When traveling in the state of Virginia, the use of a radar detector is strictly illegal.
 State law also allows police officers to fine you for its use and confiscate the device, even if the radar detector is turned off or non-functional.

 Make sure you have VA auto insurance before you attempt to register your vehicle, or you may be subject to a $500 fee.